Tips to Help Prevent Snoring

-Alcohol and medications such as sedatives, sleeping pills, and antihistamines make breathing slower and more shallow.
+Alcohol and medicines such as sedatives, sleeping pills, and antihistamines make breathing slower and more shallow.
 They also make your muscles relax, so structures in your throat can block your air passage.
 These changes can cause or worsen snoring.
 If you snore, avoid alcohol.
-Talk to your doctor if you take medications to help you sleep.
+Talk to your healthcare provider if you take medicines to help you sleep.

 Too much weight can make snoring worse.
 Extra weight puts pressure on your neck tissues and lungs, making breathing harder.
-If you're overweight, ask your doctor about a weight-loss program.
+If you're overweight, ask your healthcare provider about a weight-loss program.

 Exercise can help you lose weight, tone your muscles, and make your lungs work better.
 These changes may help improve your snoring.
-Ask your doctor about an exercise program like walking, or something else that you enjoy.
+Ask your healthcare provider about an exercise program like walking, or something else that you enjoy.

 Unblock your nose